-The Upper Minnesota Valley Regional Development Commission (UMVRDC) is looking for one experienced planner — to develop and manage projects with cities, counties, and other organizations in the five-county UMVRDC region of Big Stone, Swift, Lac qui Parle, Chippewa and Yellow Medicine Counties.
+The Upper Minnesota Valley Regional Development Commission (UMVRDC) is looking for a planner — to develop and manage projects with cities, counties, and other organizations in the five-county UMVRDC region of Big Stone, Swift, Lac qui Parle, Chippewa and Yellow Medicine Counties.

-- Applications are reviewed every two weeks until positions are filled.
+- Applications are reviewed every two weeks until position is filled.

 - Applications that do not include all requested information will be considered incomplete and will not be considered.

 - The application is available below.
 It is a Word document.
 Resume’s are not accepted in place of completed application.

 - Community Development Planner: See the Position Profile for detailed explanation of the position and information about our agency.

 - Starting salary depending on experience and qualifications.

 - Benefits include full single health insurance high deductible plan ($3,000 single/$6,000 family maximum), 50% family coverage, full single dental, agency funded health savings account ($1,500 in 2014), life, flexible benefits plan, vacation leave, sick leave, school leave, flexible work scheduling, deferred compensation plan, Roth 457, Public Employee Retirement Association (PERA).